toitware/demo-artemis-fleet/README.md

-# Fleet management with Artemis - Showcase
+# Showcase: Fleet management with Artemis

 This repository demonstrates how fleet-management with Artemis can be done in combination with GitHub actions.